olesyapro888/Statistical_Analysis_Liner_Model_automotive-industry_R_T-test/README.md

 # MechaCar_Statistical_Analysis.
-Project 15 of the UofT.
+The project 15 of the University of Toronto.

 ## `-Contents-`

 - [Overview of the MechaCar Statistical Analysis](#Overview-of-the-MechaCar-Statistical-Analysis)